Art by Janet L. Snell

 "Don't move a muscle," Morshky shouted.

 But Smithers was already reaching inside his coat jacket.
 Morshky reacted instantly, his training taking over.
-The silenced automatic pistol spat a deadly fusillade of bullets that cut down Smithers and the two agents alongside him.
+The silenced automatic pistol spat a deadly fusillade of bullets cutting down Smithers and the two agents alongside him.
 In that instant, Morshky saw Swaggarty lunge at him, but pivoted just in time to empty his magazine into Swaggarty's belly.
 Swaggarty fell against the urinal behind him, covering it with blood and gore.

 Morshky flung away the spent automatic pistol and tore open the door of the last commode.
 Lifting the porcelain lid of the toilet tank, he found an airtight plastic bag which was filled with a white, powdery substance.